In FIFA 22 we have been treated to the best and most expansive offering in recent memory.

 Here are all the details you need to know about FIFA 22 Career Mode.

-After months of speculation, EA announced that FIFA 22 will be released on Friday, 1 October 2021.
+EA's latest edition of FIFA was released on Friday, 1 October 2021.

-Early Access will be available from Tuesday, 28 September - with the EA Play Trial going live 10 days before release on Wednesday, 22 September.
+Early Access became available from Monday, 27 September - with the EA Play Trial going live on Wednesday, 22 September.